Meditation Retreat on the Lamrim at The Beamsley Project, West Yorkshire

 8. Avoid wearing jewellery, perfume, and make-up.
 Avoid singing, dancing or playing music with attachment.

-Taking the Eight Mahayana Precepts also enables you to live in pure ethical conduct.
+Taking the Eight Mahayana Precepts also enables you to live in pure ethical conduct for 24 hours.
 If you observe the precepts with a strong motivation of cherishing the welfare of others, the benefits derived are said to be immeasurable.

-Please note the retreat will be in silence from Saturday morning through to Sunday morning to respect those who have taken the precepts (except if there is discussion etc during a session).
+Please note the retreat will be in silence from Saturday morning through to Sunday morning to respect those who have taken the precepts (except for discussion during the sessions).
 If you do not want to take the precepts you can indicate this when you register for the retreat.
-There is a small kitchen at the Beamsley Project so you will be able to bring something light to eat or prepare your own dinner and breakfast on the Saturday (lunch will be provided).
+There is a small kitchen at the Beamsley Project so you will be able to bring something light to eat or prepare your own dinner on the Saturday (breakfast and lunch will be provided).

 To book please click here.
 If you have any questions please do ask by emailing firstname.lastname@example.org or call Jamyang Leeds on 07866 760460.